FKA TWIGS EUSEXUA TOUR

 When I joined the ‘Dragons and Mythical Beast’ team, the carving of the Indrik was already complete.
 I was part of the team that prep the Indrik for painting and workshopped the paint finish and embellishments needed to bring the Indrik to life.

 The Indrik was the final and tallest puppet of the show and needed to be a showstopper.I prepped and covered hundred of twigs with fabric before attaching them to the body.
-Then created texture to create the tree bark effect before prepping, painting and glazing under the supervision of Cheryl ‘Chuck’ Brown, the lead fabricator for the show.
-I then attended paint calls during rehearsals in London to add the finishing touches, such as his top coating of leaves.
+Then created texture to create the tree bark effect before prepping, painting and glazing.

 Haldor the stone troll